 - Show: Specifies whether to show this Fit Curve on plot.
 Active only if Baseline check box is not set - Baseline: Toggles the subtracting of this Fit Curve from experimental data - Sum: Specifies whether to use this Fit Curve in sum fit function

-Below the Fit Curves list is parameters table which shows parameters names, values, descriptions of the selected Fit Curve.
+Below the Fit Curves list is a parameter table which shows parameters names and values, and descriptions of selected Fit Curve.